 Audit Committee.
 Our audit committee consists of Gregory Armstrong, Eric Haibing Wu and Derek Cheung, with Gregory Armstrong as the chair.
-The Board has determined that Gregory Armstrong, Eric Haibing Wu and Derek Cheung satisfy the "independence" requirements of Nasdaq, and Eric Haibing Wu and Derek Cheung meet the independence standards under Rule 10A-3 under the Exchange Act.
+The Board has determined that Gregory Armstrong, Eric Haibing Wu and Derek Cheung satisfy the "independence" requirements of Nasdaq.
 Derek Cheung qualifies as an "audit committee financial expert" within the meaning of the SEC rules.
 The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee is responsible for, among other things: